BOARD OF DIRECTORS AND BOARD COMMITTEES

 To issue on an annual basis, prior to the issuance of the audit report, a report stating an opinion on whether the independence of the Statutory Auditor has been compromised.
-This report must in all cases include a reasoned assessment of the provisions of each and every one of the additional services referred to in point 9) above, both individually and as a whole, other than the legal audit and regarding the rules on independence or regulations on the activity of auditing.
+This report must in all cases include a reasoned assessment of the provision of each and every one of the additional services referred to in point ix) above, both individually and as a whole, other than the legal audit, and regarding the rules on independence or regulations on the activity of auditing.

 To analyze and report on the financial terms, accounting impact and, if applicable, the exchange ratio proposed for structural modifications and corporate transactions that the Company expects to carry out, prior to submission to the Board of Directors.

 To report in advance to the Board of Directors on all matters provided by law and the By-Laws, and particularly regarding:

-1. Financial information that the Company must periodically make public;
+1. Financial information and the management report, which shall include the required non-financial information that the Company must periodically make public; and

 2. The creation or acquisition of interests in special-purpose entities or entities domiciled in countries or territories considered to be tax havens.

 As regards those companies of the Group that are deemed to be Public-Interest Entities (Entidades de Interés Público) (as defined by applicable law) and with respect to which it is so approved by the Board of Directors, to perform all those duties of the Audit Committee at any time contemplated by applicable law, provided that (a) such companies are directly or indirectly wholly-owned by the Company pursuant to the provisions of applicable law , or (b) the assumption of such duties has been unanimously approved by the shareholders of the subsidiary.

-The provisions of sections 2), 9) and 10) above are deemed to be without prejudice to the legal provisions governing auditing.
+The provisions of sections ii), ix) and x) of this article are deemed to be without prejudice to the legal provisions governing auditing.

 |Name||Post||Type||Date of Appointment|